AdamBusfy/bakalarka/Readme.md

 6. inside run`composer install` and `php bin/console make:migration`
 7. and also `npm install` and `npm run watch`
 8. Try it out! : http://127.0.0.1

+If you want to give user an admin role use Sequel Ace or different database management application to change his role from ["ROLE_USER"] to `["ROLE_ADMIN"]`